This is the multi-page printable view of this section. Click here to print.

 2025.07.01

-• You can easily define API-related resources and methods, and easily monitor API usage and performance metrics.
+• You can easily define resources and methods related to APIs, and conveniently monitor API usage status and performance metrics.

 2 - Queue Service